 Consider these possible explanations

-- Canine cognitive disorder (doggie dementia) causes confusion, so he’s becoming aggressive from stress or anxiety at not recognising familiar places.
+♦ Canine cognitive disorder (doggie dementia) causes confusion, so he’s becoming aggressive from stress or anxiety at not recognizing familiar places.

-- Abuse in your pup’s past can absolutely account for leash aggression, and that’s the situation with my dog Jack.
-An abused dog can feel insecure, and when a perceived threat in the form of another dog or human is approaching, that discomfort can manifest itself by aggressive behaviour.
+♦ Abuse in your pup’s past can absolutely account for leash aggression, and that’s the situation with my dog Jack.
+An abused dog can feel insecure, and when a perceived threat in the form of another dog or human is approaching, that discomfort can manifest itself by aggressive behavior.
 That is compounded by the fact he is tethered and cannot escape the “threat.”

-- A dog that has not been trained to walk nicely on a leash or been socialised, has no idea what to do or what to expect.
-The fear he may feel can manifest itself as aggression.
+♦ A dog that has not been trained to walk nicely on a leash or been socialized, has no idea what to do or what to expect.
+The fear he may feel can be expressed as aggression.

 Does anything resonate so far?

-Whenever you’re dealing with changes in behaviour, my usual recommendation applies.
+Whenever you’re dealing with changes in behavior, my usual recommendation applies.
 Get down to your wonderfully helpful vet for a health check, just to rule out any physical causes for this aggression.

 The results are in…